drshahizan/software-engineering/proposal/submission/sec02/Engineering/readme.md

 ### 1. Executive Summary:

-The parcel system for a One Stop Parcel System of University Technology Malaysia  is a web-based application that will provide a streamlined and user-friendly interface for students, faculty, and staff to send and receive parcels on campus.
+The parcel delivery system for a One Stop Parcel System and Cengal Parcel Point of University Technology Malaysia is a web-based application that will provide a streamlined and user-friendly interface for students, faculty, and staff to send and receive parcels on campus.
 The system will include real-time tracking of parcel deliveries, integration with the university's existing student and faculty database, secure payment processing for parcel deliveries, and a notification system to inform users when a parcel has arrived.
 The system will also integrate with the university's existing security system for parcel pickup.

 The project timeline for the parcel system is estimated at 14 weeks, including requirements gathering and analysis, system design and development, and system deployment and training.

 The proposed parcel system will provide numerous benefits to the university community, including improved delivery times, enhanced security for parcel pickup, and a more efficient and user-friendly parcel delivery process.
-The project is expected to be successful, with careful planning, attention to detail, and effective communication and collaboration among the development team and stakeholders.ccommodation.
-KTDI staff will also benefit from increased efficiency, as the system will reduce the need for manual data entry and administrative tasks.
-Finally, the system is expected to reduce errors and delays in the accommodation management process, resulting in a more reliable and efficient system overall.
+The project is expected to be successful, with careful planning, attention to detail, and effective communication and collaboration among the development team and stakeholders.
+Student who do parcel delivery service will also benefit from increased efficiency, as the system will reduce the need for messaging and waiting.
+Finally, the system is expected to reduce errors and delays in the parcel delivery process, resulting in a more reliable and efficient system overall.

 ### 2. Background:

 University Technology Malaysia (UTM) have large campuses with many buildings and locations, which can make it challenging for UTM students, faculty, and staff to send and receive parcels efficiently.
-In addition, traditional parcel delivery methods require individuals to wait in long lines or travel to Kolej Rahman Putra, which can be time-consuming and inconvenient.
+In addition, traditional parcel delivery methods require individuals to wait in long lines or travel to Kolej Rahman Putra and Kolej Tun Hussein Onn, which can be time-consuming and inconvenient.
+Traditional parcel delivery method require students to place or recieve order in Telegram group which make students to overlook the thousand of messages and wait for too long to accpet their delivery orders.

 To address these challenges, a parcel system can be implemented to streamline the parcel delivery process and provide a more user-friendly experience for students, faculty, and staff.
 The proposed parcel system will be a web-based application that will be accessible to all members of the university community, allowing them to easily send and receive parcels on campus.